eniklas/gamatrix/README.md

 $ docker run -d --name gamatrix-gog -p 80:80/tcp -v /path/to/gog_dbs:/usr/src/app/gog_dbs -v /path/to/config.yaml:/usr/src/app/config/config.yaml gamatrix-gog
 ```

 Now you should be able to access the web page.
 If not, use `docker logs` to see what went wrong.
+The DBs are read on every call, so you can update them and they'll be used immediately.
+If you change the config file you'll need to restart the container for it to take effect.

 ### Restricting access